 Most adept at the art of punching, arguably more so than Captain America, is Will Eisner’s Uncle Sam, who first appeared in National Comics #1 (July 1940).
 When Sam rolled up his sleeves, readers knew it was going to hit the fan for the Third Reich.
 He’s that Uncle Sam, the very image seen on US Army recruitment posters, not an imitator cosplaying Uncle Sam, but the real Uncle Sam.
 He’s a blend of King Arthur and Tinkerbell, because he rises during national crises, but he needs our collective belief in democracy and freedom, our hope, to fuel his powers and keep him active, from fading back into the Realm of Ideas.
-Sam quite literally is nothing without the power of the people, much in the way Tinkerbell needs audience participation to stay bright.
+Sam is nothing without the power of the people, much in the way Tinkerbell needs audience participation to stay bright.

-The Freedom Fighters have morphed through various retcons and reiterations since 1973, including the CW’s crossover “Crisis on Earth X,” part of their Arrowverse television shows (2017).
+The Freedom Fighters have morphed through various retcons and reiterations since 1973, including the CW’s crossover Crisis on Earth X, part of their Arrowverse television shows (2017).
 But now writer Robert Venditti and artist Eddy Barrows have brought the team home, spring-boarding from “Mastermen,” the story Grant Morrison included in his Multiversity, with Freedom Fighters: Rise of a Nation (2019-2020).
 You’d better not bring your kids.
-Venditti and Barrows pull out all stops with grim imagery, executions, torture, everything you’d expect from a United States firmly ruled by Nazis.
+Venditti and Barrows pull out all stops with grim imagery, executions, torture, everything you’d expect from a United States ruled by Nazis.
 Venditti credits Germany’s victory to Overman (cough . . .
 Superman . . . cough), a superpowered alien whose ship had crash-landed in 1930s Czechoslovakia.
 Then decades later, the Reich would execute one version of the Freedom Fighters.
-Today, their heirs – the Human Bomb, Doll Woman, the Black Condor, and the Phantom Lady — commit acts of resistance to fire up the populace, to reignite the hope needed to waken Uncle Sam, who’d slipped back into the Realm of Ideas when German conquest had birthed nationwide despair.
+Today, their heirs – the Human Bomb, Doll Woman, the Black Condor, and the Phantom Lady — commit acts of resistance to fire up the populace, to reignite the hope needed to wake up Uncle Sam, who’d slipped back into the Realm of Ideas after German conquest brought nationwide despair.

 While reading this twelve-issue mini-series, I thought about groups operating within the real America, such as Black Lives Matter, #MeToo, grassroots organizations dedicated to voting rights, and others empowering underrepresented populations.
 Our united dedication sustains Uncle Sam.
 Such dedication sustains all who choose to resist.
 These are Venditti’s themes, and these are our goals.
 And you know what?
 I believe.